Next Day Delivery on 1000s of products

 Sockets

-A socket is designed to fit on the end of a wide range of wrenches, such as a torque wrench or ratchet, to tighten or loosen a fastener, such as a nut of bolt.
+A socket is a hand tool that is attached on the end of a torque wrench or ratchet and is designed to tighten or loosen a fastener, such as a nut or bolt by gripping its edges.

 Frequently Asked Questions about Sockets